Double (association football): Cuba

 In Cuba, there is no national cup; the Campeonato Nacional is the only national football competition in the country.

 Curaçao

 In Curaçao, there is no national cup, the Curaçao League is the only national football competition in the country.

 Dominica

-In Dominica, two teams have won the Double of the Dominica Premiere League and the Dominica Knock-Out Tournament (defunct).
+In Dominica, three teams have won the Double of the Dominica Premier League and the Dominica Knock-Out Tournament (hiatus from 2006–2023 before the President's Cup/Champions Cup).